-O NOTE: Some third-party services are disabled by default, so you won't see them in the Fastly application interface.
-Review the guides listed above to see whether or not a particular service is disabled.
-To enable a third-party service for your account, contact support@fastly.com (mailto:support@fastly.com) and request it.
+NOTE: Some third-party services are disabled by default, so you won't see them in the Fastly application user interface until they've specifically been enabled for your account.
+To enable these services, contact support@fastly.com (mailto:support@fastly.com).